How Frequently Rigging Equipment Should Be Inspected

 B. What Type of Rigging Equipment Needs Inspection?

-Rigging hardware comes in all shapes and sizes, ranging from simple, lightweight synthetic web slings to heavy-duty steel chains,Ā shackles,Ā hoists, and hooks.
+Rigging hardware comes in all shapes and sizes, ranging from simple, lightweight synthetic web slings to heavy-duty steel chains, shackleshoists, and hooks.
 Regardless of how simple and robust a rigging component looks, you have to make sure to inspect it.
-Even the smallest rigging component, when left unchecked, can compromise yourĀ workplace safety.
+Even the smallest rigging component, when left unchecked, can compromise your workplace safety.

-Make sure to create a schedule forĀ inspecting rigging equipmentĀ and stick to it.
+Make sure to create a schedule for inspecting rigging equipment and stick to it.
 Many times, manufacturers also provide instruction manuals detailing step-by-step inspection processes.
 You can use these instructions or consult a qualified inspection provider to create your schedule.

 C. Keep Workplace Safety Front and Center